 Enabling these settings depends on your workload and availability needs.
 Learn more about the Auto Suspend and Auto Resume features here.

-Additionally, note that Stitch will only ever impact your Snowflake usage when loading data.
+Note: Stitch will only ever impact your Snowflake usage when loading data.

 Every database has its own supported limits and way of handling data, and Snowflake is no different.
 The table below provides a very high-level look at what Snowflake supports, including any possible incompatibilities with Stitch’s integration offerings.